amanbokade/MyWeatherApp/README.md

 ## License

-The Weather App is open-source software released under the [MIT License](LICENSE).
+The Weather App is open-source software, feel free to download and work on it.

 ---